Car Nicobar-class fast attack craft: Operations

 INS Car Nicobar and INS Chetlat are based in Chennai under India's Eastern Naval Command.

 INS Cankarso and INS Kondul are based in Goa under the Western Naval Command.

 INS Kalpeni is based in Kochi under the Southern Naval Command.

+INS Kalpeni called at Gan, Addu Atoll, Maldives on 25 April 2026.
+The ship had earlier visited the Port of Colombo, Sri Lanka on 19 October 2024 for a similar diplomatic mission.

 Operation Island Watch

 In January 2011, as a part of Operation Island Watch, INS Cankarso and INS Kalpeni were deployed on anti-piracy patrol to the west of the Lakshadweep archipelago.
 On 28 January, Cankarso responded to a Mayday call from a container ship.
 Upon reaching the site, she saw Somali pirate skiffs being hoisted aboard a hijacked Thai fishing trawler, Prantalay 14, which was being used as a pirate mother ship.

 Cankarso ordered the pirated ship to stop for inspection.
 The pirates on board fired on Cankarso as they tried to flee west towards Somalia.
 Cankarso returned the fire, which hit some of the fuel drums stored on Prantalay 14s deck for refuelling the skiffs.
 The mother ship was set ablaze and sank, even as Kalpeni and an Indian Coast Guard patrol vessel, ICGS Sankalp, reached the site.
 15 pirates were arrested, and the 20 crew of the fishing trawler were all rescued unharmed.

 In another operation on 13 March 2011, an Indian Navy patrol aircraft spotted the Mozambique-registered fishing vessel, Vega 5, when responding to a merchant ship reporting a pirate attack.
 Beira-based Vega 5, owned by Spanish company Pescamar Lda, had been captured on 27 December 2010 by pirates who were demanding US$1.8 million in ransom.
 INS Kalpeni intercepted the pirated ship about 1100 km off Kochi on India's west coast.
 A fire broke out on the vessel when Kalpeni returned fired after being fired upon by the pirates.
 61 pirates were rescued and arrested after they jumped into the Arabian Sea to escape the fire.
 The crew of Kalpeni put out the fire on board Vega 5, rescued her 13 crew members and escorted her to Mumbai.
 Rocket-propelled grenades and over 80 assault rifles were recovered from the pirates.